pnp/blog/content/post/automatically-generate-flow-workflow-business-rule-documentation/index.md

 ### Apply to each Process

-The flow then loops through the Processes to generate the documentation.
+The flow then loops through the processes to generate the documentation.

 ![Apply to each](images/ApplyToEach.png)